UTZbox/Analog2USBPhone/README.md

 A DC/DC Converter which outputs min.
 24V has to be used.
 To controll the coil back and forth, you have to use a Driver like the L239B

-I hope you hace fun by building one for you.
+Have fun by building one for you.
-It's even more fun to use it and show it off to your colleagues
+It's even more fun to use it and show it off to your colleagues at the office :-)